 Yeah, it’s romantic looking, ain’t it.
 There’s a reason they shot some of that classic film Romancing the Stone here back in 1934 or whenever it was.

 Hey, don’t visit this fine city without indulging in some delicious seafood pickled in lime juice.
-They do it up quite nicely here at the place with the big hat on top.
+They do it up quite nicely here at the place with the big hat.

 Do you like cold beer?